hk029/myEnglishNote/prj/english/听力/赖世雄美语/12  Stop the Noise.md

 ```
-Mr. Chen is talking to his neighbor Mrs. Wang.
 C: May I have a word with you?
 W: Sure.
 What's the problem?
 C: It's about your son.
 I'm tired of his making so much noise at all hours of the day.